West-Coast-Quaranteam/cs107-FinalProject/README.md

 # Function F2: [1.
 3.]
 ```

-You can also specify the gradients seeds.
-As seed in forward mode is for each variable whereas in reverse mode is for each function, we expect a dictionary for forward mode and a list for reverse mode.
+You can also specify the seed.
+As the seed in forward mode is for each variable whereas in reverse mode it's for each function, we expect a dictionary for forward mode and a list for reverse mode.
 Here is an example:

 ```python
 var = {'x': 3, 'y': 4}